Real Estate Agent Job Description Template

 - Problem-solving skills.

 - Business skills.

 - Organizational skills.

-In addition, Kapre.com says that a significant trait of a great real estate agent is someone who has up-to-date knowledge of the real estate market, industry, and more.
-Saying, "Staying up-to-date on the latest topics in real estate and in the local market will allow you to service clients more effectively.
+Also, Kapre.com says that a significant trait of a great real estate agent is someone who has up-to-date knowledge of the real estate market, industry, and more.
+Saying, "Staying up-to-date on the latest topics in real estate and the local market will allow you to service clients more effectively.
 Continuing education and professional development are doors to opportunity that you can utilize to expand your business options and stay at the forefront of the real estate field."

 Real Estate Agent Salary

 According to the U.S. Bureau of Labor Statistics, a real estate agent and real estate broker earn roughly $50,730 per year, on average.
 Real estate brokers can be working independently, not as part of a real estate firm, which can alter the position's average median income.
 On average, a real estate broker can earn anywhere from $25,000 per year to $120,000 per year depending on the type of real estate being sold and whether it's being sold as part of an investment group or independently.

 Real Estate Agent Certifications and Licenses

 Top candidates have one or more of the following real estate certifications and designations: